 Mecca Directional

-Mecca Directional is part of a suite of custom typefaces for Mecca’s flagship store on Bourke Street in Melbourne.
+Mecca Directional is a suite of typefaces for Mecca’s flagship store on Bourke Street in Melbourne.
 Drawing from early American gothics and British grotesques, it balances the geometry of the Mecca logo with the energy of early sans serifs.
 Its distinct numerals are drawn specifically for room signage allowing for heightened expression.

 Nam Wah Neonlight & Electrical. c.1970.
 M+, Hong Kong.
 Gift of Nam Wah Neonlight & Electrical Manufactory, Ltd., 2015.